NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 - ALL

-Get all merged NuGet configuration settings from multiple NuGet configuration files that will be applied, when invoking NuGet command from the current working directory path.
+Get all merged NuGet configuration settings from multiple NuGet configuration files that will be applied, when invoking NuGet command from the working directory path.

 - CONFIG_KEY